awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 1. In the navigation pane, choose **Automation**, and then choose **Execute automation**\.

 1. In the **Automation document** list, choose the option beside a document name\.
-Use either the Search bar or the numbers to the right of the Search bar to view more Automation documents\.
+To view more Automation documents, use either the Search bar or the numbers to the right of the Search bar\.
 **Note**
 You can view information about a document by choosing the document name\.

-1. In the **Document details** section, verify that **Document version** is set to the desired version you want to execute\.
+1. In the **Document details** section, verify that **Document version** is set to the version that you want to execute\.
 The system includes the following version options:
    + **Default version at runtime**: Choose this option if the Automation document is updated periodically and a new default version is assigned\.
-   + **Latest version at runtime**: Choose this option if the Automation document is updated periodically and you want to execute the version that was most recently updated\.
+   + **Latest version at runtime**: Choose this option if the Automation document is updated periodically, and you want to execute the version that was most recently updated\.
-   + **Default**: Choose this option to execute the first, or default, version of the document\.
+   + **1 \(Default\)**: Choose this option to execute the first version of the document, which is the default\.

 1. Choose **Next**\.